Improving convergence of volume penalised fluid-solid interactions: Multiple-scales matched-asymptotics analysis of the model error

 The torque calculation proceeds similarly.
 We recover the correct stress at $\partial \Omega^+$ to $\O(\eps^2)$, and we need to show this is only $\O(\eps^2)$ different from the true stress at $\partial \Omega_s$.
-It does not immediately seem that the divergence theorem can be used because $r \times (\divof \Sigma_0)$ is not a divergence.
-However it does hold.
-It relies on the fact that the stress tensor is symmetric, and that the gradient of the coordinate vector is the identity tensor.
-Then, following the same procedure as for the force calculation, one finds $\O(\eps)$ accuracy for the torque for general masks, and $\O(\eps^2)$ accuracy for optimal masks.
+This follows from the divergence theorem applied to $r \times (\divof \Sigma_0)$, which relies on the fact that the stress tensor is symmetric, and that the gradient of the coordinate vector is the identity tensor.
+Following the same procedure as for the force calculation, one finds $\O(\eps)$ accuracy for the torque for general masks, and $\O(\eps^2)$ accuracy for optimal masks.